tldr-group/vulture/README.md

 ## TODO:

-- Fix train files with new structure
-  - update save to also save config
 - Update paper_figures to use new structure
 - update gui to use new strucutre
 - zenodo for fig data